OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-10.md

 ## Hebrews 10:31

-It is a dreadful thing to fall into the hands of the living God.
+It is a dreadful and terrible thing to fall into the hands of the living God.

 ## Hebrews 10:32